hutchiexar/capstone_latest_backup/dependency_constraints.md

 | idanalyzer | Must use v1.2.2 | Latest version that's compatible with our codebase | Implemented graceful degradation |
 | Python | Must use v3.10.0 | Needed for contourpy and other dependencies | Updated in render.yaml |

+## Active Import Patching

+The system currently implements import patching for:

+- **idanalyzer**: Provides fallback implementation in `views.py` when the module is not available

+Future modules may be added to the patching mechanism as needed.
+A potential candidate for future patching is:

+- **pyHanko**: For PDF signing functionality (currently not patched as the target file was not found)

 ## Handling Strategy

 The project uses a multi-tier approach to handle dependency conflicts: